Hofstra University Library

 Hofstra University Library maintains a collection of audiovisual content used primarily in support of the curriculum.
 Audiovisual orders are accepted from all current Hofstra University faculty, excluding faculty from the Medical School and the Law School, as these faculty are supported by their own libraries.
 All faculty requests for audiovisual content in support of teaching are honored whenever possible.

 The University library collects non-print materials in VHS cassette, DVD, and streaming formats.
 Occasionally Blu Ray content is purchased for use in Film Studies classes.
-When streaming access is available from commonly used vendors at a reasonable price, that format is preferred for all content.
+When streaming access is available from commonly used vendors at a reasonable price, that format is preferred for all content (a DVD will be purchased as backup if available and affordable).
 When streaming is not available or is prohibitively expensive, DVD is the preferred format.

 Selection Considerations for Audiovisual content: